 Device

-Confirms the Sidewinder Force Feedback 2 is visible to the OS and the bridge can open it exclusively.
-Fails if the VID/PID isn't present, or if another process is holding the handle.
+Confirms a supported force-feedback joystick is visible to the OS and the bridge can open it exclusively.
+Fails if no supported VID/PID is present, or if another process is holding the handle.

 Linux udev rule